 Whether you can sue for a rear-end truck collision may depend on a few different factors, such as who was at fault and whether you suffered injuries or vehicle damage.

-In general, if another vehicle struck the rear end of your vehicle, you may be able to file a personal injury insurance claim or lawsuit against the rear vehicle’s driver.
+In general, if another vehicle struck the rear end of your vehicle, you may be able to file an insurance claim or lawsuit against the driver of the vehicle that struck you.
+If the driver was not at fault for the accident, another party may be liable.
+Our firm is available to answer any questions you have about your case.

-Truck drivers are often contractors, meaning they are not employed by the companies for which they drive.
+Truck drivers are sometimes contractors, meaning they are not employed by the companies for which they drive.

 However, this does not mean the trucker cannot be held liable for damages if they hit you with their truck.
-The following factors may put you in a position to seek compensation after a rear-end truck collision:
+You may generally seek compensation from a truck driver if:

-Typically, in rear-end collisions, the rear driver is considered at fault.
-In some instances, you may be considered partly at fault.
+In rear-end collisions, the rear driver is generally considered at fault.

 - Reckless driving